- PFAS, BPA, BPS, PVC, and PBDEs are dangerous chemicals used in the production of plastics.

 Because BPS is being used as a replacement for BPA, the tips for avoiding them are similar.
 The best way to limit your exposure to these (and other) dangerous chemicals is to find alternatives to plastics whenever possible.

 Known for its versatility, polyvinyl chloride (PVC) is one of the most widely used plastics in existence.
-PVC - also known as vinyl - can be fashioned into a wide array of shapes with various consistencies.
-It’s commonly found in building materials, children’s toys, pipes, packaging, and hospital supplies.
+PVC - also known as vinyl - is commonly found in building materials, children’s toys, pipes, packaging, and hospital supplies.

-Despite its versatility, PVC has earned a terrible reputation; Greenpeace even named it “the single most environmentally damaging type of plastic.”
-What makes PVC so awful?
-Well, for starters, throughout its lifecycle – from production to disposal - PVC leaches mercury, dioxins, and phthalates into the environment.
+Greenpeace named it “the single most environmentally damaging type of plastic", so it's safe to say it's awful.
+Throughout its lifecycle – from production to disposal - PVC leaches mercury, dioxins, and phthalates into the environment.
 It also contains known carcinogens that cause a variety of cancers including those of the liver, brain, and blood.

-Humans are routinely exposed to PVC components through their environment – it’s in the air we breathe and the water we drink.
-Exposure is especially high for those who live and work around factories using PVC during production.
+We are routinely exposed to PVC components through their environment – it’s in the air we breathe and the water we drink.
 The pervasiveness of PVC makes it a bit harder to avoid.
 But there are a few key ways you can limit your exposure:

 - Don’t purchase products made from vinyl, like inflatable toys, shower curtains, and flooring.
 Look for PVC-free versions instead.